AndieWill510/tinydoor/Options/069-the-word-is-a-handle.md

 Maybe a room that treats our need as an emergency.

-Name the pattern, not as an accusation: ableism.
+Name the pattern, not as an accusation: _ableism_.

 Not to make the room obey.